-Brain Imaging.
+Introduction to data analysis and to the statistical analysis of experimental data.
 Non invasive techniques for the study of the physiological functionality: limits and perspectives.
 Brief introduction to NMR, TAC, PET, EEG, MEG, ECG, EMG, etc. Physiological signals: Evoking techniques, generation mechanisms, measurement and analysis techniques.
 Paradigmatic examples from recent literature will be studied.
-Introduction to data analysis and to the statistical analysis of experimental data.
 Physiological data will be provided to the students for the analysis, which will be the object of a written essay.
-Experiments from which this data is coming will be discussed in detail.
 This essay will be the fundamental basis for the final exam.

 The course aims to provide the main physical understanding underlying biomedical imaging, in particular the brain imaging.
 It wants to train physicists to be aware of the importance of physics in understanding the functioning of the brain and in the procedures that allow brain imaging.

 Furthermore, the course allows students to manipulate and analyze real data on brain functioning using advanced analysis software and writing their own software, and provides the necessary indications to produce a formally structured scientific work.

 The student will be able to understand the techniques related to the field of physics of brain imaging and of medical physics through the studied examples.

 The student will have a good knowledge of the state of the art through the study of important scientific works published in international journals.
 Finally, the student will receive the fundamental tools to deal with the analysis of a brain function measurement (i.e. electrophysiological measurements), using real data, and to write a structured scientific work.

 APPLYING KNOWLEDGE AND UNDERSTANDING: